cypress-io/cypress-documentation/source/api/commands/wrap.md

 ## Promises

 You can wrap promises returned by the application code.
-Cypress test commands will automatically wait for the promise to resolve before continuing with the resolved value yielded to the next command or assertion.
-See {% url "Logging in using application code" https://github.com/cypress-io/cypress-example-recipes/tree/master/examples/logging-in__using-app-code %} recipe for the full example.
+Cypress commands will automatically wait for the promise to resolve before continuing with the yielded value to the next command or assertion.
+See the {% url "Logging in using application code" recipes#Logging-In %} recipe for the full example.

 ```javascript
 // import application code for logging in